MAC Pro Longwear Concealer (NC30, NC42, NC45 Swatches)

 L to R: NC42 and NC45

-Back to the annoying pump, for those that are unfamiliar.
-The Pro Longwear Concealer is full coverage, so a little bit of the product goes a long way.
+Back to the annoying pump, for those who are unfamiliar.
+The **Pro Longwear Concealer is full coverage, so a little bit of the product goes a long way.
 While this is technically a good thing, the pump dispenses way more product than you need.
 You can learn to control the pump and dispense smaller partial pumps, but it takes some breaking in.
 The second problem with the pump is that it is impossible to get the very last bit of product out of the bottle.
-Even when the product is running low, it becomes difficult to get it to dispense even though there is still product left.
-Also when it comes to packaging, this concealer is housed in a glass bottle, so if you don’t like glass, that is something to keep in mind.
+Even when the product is running low, it becomes difficult to get it to dispense, even though there is still product left.
+Also, when it comes to packaging, this concealer is housed in a glass bottle, so if you don’t like glass, that is something to keep in mind.

-Another issue that I typically have is falling in between two shades.
-Even when MAC offers NC44, I’m usually still in between NC44 and NC45.
-Technically C shades work better for me, so I would love it if MAC offered the C shades in all of their concealers.
+Another issue that I typically have is falling between two shades.
+Even when MAC offers NC44, I’m usually still between NC44 and NC45.
+Technically, C shades work better for me, so I would love it if MAC offered the C shades in all of their concealers.
 Since they do not, I use the NC shades.
 Concealer shade ranges are always more limited than foundations, but I still find it surprising that there are only 16 shades of Pro Longwear Concealer.
 There is an even split of 8 NC shades and 8 NW shades, but for MAC, I expect better.

-So as you can see, as with anything this product does have some downsides.
+So as you can see, as with anything, this product does have some downsides.
 However, the coverage, formula, and staying power outweigh the pump and shade issues for me personally.
 As someone with sensitive skin, I try not to experiment with my base products too much.
 Maybe I’ll try something new one day.

 NC30 is described as a golden beige with golden undertone for light to medium skin.